The 28 GeV Dimuon Excess in Lepton Specific 2HDM: Introduction

-In our study, we assume the dimuon excess arises from the presence of a scalar state.
-We explore the mass spectrum of the Higgs boson in a class of 2HDMs, in which the Higgs doublets distinguish the leptons such that one of them interacts only with leptons, while the other does not at tree-level.
-This class of models is called Lepton Specific 2HDM (LS-2HDM), and it can be realized by imposing a $Z_{2}$ symmetry as well as CP conservation.
-Several $Z_{2}$ symmetries can be necessary in 2HDM to restrict the Yukawa interactions in order to prevent flavor changing neutral currents \cite{Ko:2012hd}.
+In our study, we assume the dimuon excess arises from the presence of a light scalar state.
+Among a variety of different $Z_{2}$ symmetries, one of them can yield a class of THDMs in which the Higgs doublets distinguish the leptons so that one of the Higgs doublet can couple to the leptons at tree-level, while the other is not allowed \cite{Han:2021gfu,Nomura:2019wlo,Han:2018znu,Wang:2018hnw,Hashemi:2018kct}.
+We will consider this class of THDMs which is called Lepton Specific THDM (LS-THDM), and discuss its mass spectrum for viability of light Higgs bosons in light of several experimental constraints.

-The paper is organized as follows.
-In Section \ref{sec:model} we first briefly describe the LS-2HDM and its Higgs sector.
-Our results for the Higgs mass spectrum consistent with several experimental constraints are Section \ref{sec:spect}.
-In Section \ref{sec:dimuon}, we consider a case in which the CP-odd Higgs boson of mass about 28 GeV can yield an excess in dimuon mass distribution, while we also consider the possibility for a CP-even Higgs boson leading to excess in Section \ref{sec:CP-even}.
-In these sections, we consider possible signal processes in which a light Higgs boson is produced in association with $b\bar{b}$, follow a similar analysis represented in \cite{Sirunyan:2018wim}.
-Finally we conclude in Section \ref{sec:conc}.